AKotov-dev/vboxvdc/README.md

 2. Launch VBoxVDC and select a USB flash drive from the ComboBox
 3. Click the "Create a virtual Disk" button and save the file

-Create a new Virtual Vachine in VirtualBox and specify the previously created virtual disk at the step of creating its hard disk; Run it.
+Create a new Virtual Vachine in VirtualBox and specify the previously created virtual disk at the step of creating its hard disk (see the screenshot) & run it.
 The VBoxDVC startup shortcut is located in the Menu-Emulators.

 Made and tested in Mageia Linux-7/8.